“Adenocarcinoma of the lung, bronchogenic type.”

 So do I count as one of the Asian lady lung cancer cases that I had learned about in lecture way back when?
 Yes and no. That type, EGFR-mutation-driven lung cancer, characterizes Japanese never-smoking females in Japan.
 It turns out that there are also many other driver mutations causing lung cancer in Asian-American women who never smoked.

 Did you know that 57% of Asian-American women and 80% of Chinese-American women who are diagnosed with lung cancer are never smokers?
 There are also distinct differences between never-smoking Asian females abroad and those born in America.
-I belong to a lung cancer group different from EGFR, namely ALK-positive gene rearrangement.
+Although there are plenty of EGFR FANS in the U.S., I belong to a lung cancer group different from EGFR, namely ALK-positive gene rearrangement.
 I have a handful of Asian lady moms who are all ALK positive.

 The truth is, there are minimal data on this important health care issue.
 FANS is looking at possible risk factors and exposures that are distinct to lung cancer patients in the Asian-American population.
 We are literally dying to find out why Asian-American women who never smoked tobacco are being disproportionately diagnosed with lung cancer!
 The FANS study, with me on board, is on it.

 So where am I now?
 Just as I have fought tooth and nail for everything I worked for in my life, I have done the same with my cancer.
 I survived four years.
 I saw my boys graduate from high school and go to college.